johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 5. Navigate into the build directory using the command `cd build`
 6. Run the command `cmake -G"NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..`
      * If successful, the prompt should display **Build files have been written to : [Directory]/Python27/Lib/lloyd-yajl-17b1790/src/build**
+     * If you receive an error please review the Troubleshooting [page](https://github.com/LearningRegistry/LearningRegistry/wiki/Troubleshooting)
 7. Run the command `nmake` to build all of the YAJL files
      * If successful, you will not get any error messages
 8. Open your **Windows Explorer** and navigate to **[Directory]/Python27/Lib/lloyd-yajl-17b1790/src/lib**